craftcms/shopify/README.md

 ## Going Further

+This section describes advanced ways to customize the plugin’s behavior.

 ### Settings

 The following settings can also be set via a `shopify.php` file in your `config/` directory.